-Queensland parents who set their kids up with good sleep habits before the school year begins could be playing an important role in the fight against childhood obesity and weight problems.
+Queensland parents who set their kids up with good sleep habits could be playing an important role in the fight against childhood obesity and weight problems.

 One in four Queensland children are overweight or obese and Health and Wellbeing Queensland Chief Executive, Dr Robyn Littlewood said sleep was an important but often overlooked factor.